Hiccup246/development-env/README.md

    ```
    iTerm settings > Profiles > Text
    ```
-   Set font to "Space Mono for Powerline"
+   Set the font to "Space Mono for Powerline"
 - If zsh-autosuggestions are not showing edit the iTerm
   ```
   iTerm settings > Profiles > Colors
   ```
   Then set ANSI Colors "Black bright to 40% grey"
-- Manually set vscode terminal font by adding the following line to vscodes JSON settings (Nesting and position does not matter unless `terminal.integrated.fontFamily` already exists)
+- Manually set vscode terminal font by adding the following line to vscodes JSON settings (Nesting and position do not matter unless `terminal.integrated.fontFamily` already exists)
   ```json
   "terminal.integrated.fontFamily": "Source Code Pro for Powerline"
   ```